 By Punit Kapoor

-The digital evolution in India is giving rise to a deluge of business opportunities.
-Considering that the choice in vendors with who to partner is ever expanding, trust is at an all-time premium.
+The massive digital evolution in India has resulted in a deluge of business opportunities.
+Considering that the choice in vendors with whom to partner is ever expanding, trust will be at an all-time premium.
 Vendors committed to learning about what makes their partners tick, their challenges, buying policies, culture and regulatory constraints, will be far ahead of the curve.
 This will enable them to invest in mutually beneficial partnerships that operate on competence, reliability, integrity and continuous dialogue.

-(The author is the Director – Channels & Distribution, India & SAARC, Commvault)
+(The author is Director – Channels & Distribution, India & SAARC, Commvault)

 If you have an interesting article / experience / case study to share, please get in touch with us at [email protected]